brandtks/AquaPicController/README.md

 ======
 **AquaPic Main Control**

-Handles all functionality for the AquaPic aquarium controller.
-Also provides a graphical user interface.
+Handles all functionality for the AquaPic aquarium controller, and provides a graphical user interface.
+All input and output is handled by [seperate modules](https://github.com/brandtks/AquaPicModules)

 ### Status
 All code is a work in progress.
 ### Prerequisites